Texas just finished signing its 2011 class, but a year and a few days later, its 2010 class is finally complete.

 "He just sat down.
 It was a feeling of disbelief, excitement, and relief all rolled into one," the coach told the paper.
 "Then he gave me a big hug.
 He had tears in his eyes."

-The Garland, Texas native is 6-foot-2, 230 pounds, and made 198 tackles and 19 sacks over his final three seasons.
+Jackson is 6-foot-2, 230 pounds, and made 198 tackles and 19 sacks over his final three seasons.
 He committed to the Longhorns in February of his junior year, so it's been a long wait, but Jackson will finally get his chance.

 Here's what our ESPN scouts had to say about him: